kubewarden/kubewarden-controller/crates/kwctl/cli-docs.md

 The multi-line annotations are skipped because they are not compatible with the OCI specification.
 The 'io.kubewarden.policy.source' annotation is propagated as 'org.opencontainers.image.source' to allow tools like renovatebot to detect policy updates.

+It respects standard proxy environment variables when downloading policies:
+- HTTP_PROXY or http_proxy: proxy server for HTTP requests
+- HTTPS_PROXY or https_proxy: proxy server for HTTPS requests
+- NO_PROXY or no_proxy: comma-separated list of hosts to exclude from proxying

 ###### **Arguments:**